 Snow, water, dirt and pebbles have a way of sneaking into even the most waterproof of boots.
 To prevent this, put on some gaiters.
 Gaiters cover the vulnerable tops of your footwear to fully protect your feet from the elements.
-Fortunately, gaiter shopping is not complicated.
-Your choice depends primarily on your intended activity, knowing how much you want to spend and getting the right size.

 Shop REI's selection of gaiters.